dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-(Replace this README with information about your alphabet.
-This is an example.)
+This is just a lightly modified version with different colours.

 Each of my letters is composed with two circles.
 The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.